 This Practice Note should be applied to the valuation of factory, warehouse and workshop subjects where it is thought that due to the subjects' character, size and location application of the comparative principle is appropriate.
-If these criteria deem that the subject is not suitable for valuation by comparison then the contractor's principle should be applied.
-Distribution Warehouses are the subject of a separate Practice Note.
+If, following consideration of these criteria, it is thought that the subject is not suitable for valuation by comparison, then the contractor's principle should be applied.
+Distribution Warehouses are the subject of a separate S.A.A.
+Practice Note.